You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 Once you find a way to reduce your monthly expenses, you have more disposable income each month.
 Then, you can decide how much extra income to invest in stocks.

 3. Determine Your Goals

 Throwing money into the stock market only makes sense if you have a good idea of why you are doing it.
-That’s because there are so many investment choices, and not all of them may be appropriate for what you want to accomplish financially.
+There are so many investment choices and not all of them may be appropriate for what you want to accomplish.